 This commentary is available as both text and video; enjoy both or either.
 To see past FaceTime commentaries, go to the MNB Channel on YouTube.

-Hi, I'm Kevin Coupe and this is a special Friday FaceTime with the Content Guy ... and this morning, my face is red.
+Hi, I'm Kevin Coupe, and this is FaceTime with the Content Guy.

-That's what is on my mind this Friday morning.
+That's what's on my mind this Thursday morning.
 As always, I want to hear what is on your mind.

 - KC's View: